 Repair, renew, rebuild - our capital expenditure

-As a charity, we know how much effort and thought goes in to raising every pound or euro which comes our way.
-So we’re committed to using funds in the most efficient ways possible.
+As a charity, we know only too well how much effort and thought goes in to raising every pound or euro which comes our way.
+And what a lifesaving difference every single pound and euro can make.
+That’s why we’re committed to being one of the most efficient charities by using funds in the most effective and efficient ways possible.

 Being efficient with your donations will help us weather the storm

 The health crisis hit our income hard.
 Lockdown halted the fundraising events we rely on to power our lifesaving service.
 But our lifeboat crews still need protective crew kit and fuel to launch their lifeboats.
 And their lifeboat stations and lifeboats still need to be maintained and repaired.
 With your support, they’ll always be ready, right now and in the future.